lcbean/comp423-course-notes/docs/tutorials/go-setup.md

 ```

-6. Go back to your terminal and run your code:
+F. Go back to your terminal and run your code:
 ``` go run . ```

 !!!
 Note: The go run command is one of many go commands you can use to get things done